Pinecraft-Project/Conductor/README.md

 HubBot is Discord bot used by [UAHub Discord server](https://discord.gg/hcTgvbFBWZ)

+# Features
+- Rank system
+- Music player
+- Permission system

 # Getting started
 ## Build
 There is no releases for now, so you need to build bot first.

-You need Java 17 or above to be able to build project
+You need Java 17 or above to build project
 ```shell
 # Clone repository
 git clone https://github.com/UAHub-Project/HubBot.git